Bowes, Alistair William Interview

 I’d like you to give me your working life, and when your parents first came to New Zealand and a little bit of the background; and then on to you.

-And my father … his father, my grandfather … came from a village called Egremont near Carlisle, [United Kingdom] and he came out to get work because the mine where he was in Egremont closed.
+Sure.
+My maternal grandparents were descended from people who arrived in one of the first five ships to Christchurch; obviously landed at Lyttelton, came over the bridle path, and settled eventually at a farm called Shepherd’s Hill, which is on the West Coast road between Darfield and Springfield.
+Her [My grandmother’s] maiden name was Butterfield and they were people who were good Catholic stock.
+And my grandfather came from a village called Egremont near Carlisle, [United Kingdom] and he came out to get work because the mine where he was in Egremont closed.
 He became involved in the West Coast coal mining business, and it wasn’t long before he became the secretary of the Miners’ Co-op.
 [Co-operative] He was a very political man and was a socialist, but stopped short of being a communist.

-My father was a first day pupil at Greymouth Technical High School and he joined the bank after spending the first year of his life after school fossicking for gold, mainly in Moonlight Creek which is just out of Blackball on the West Coast; runs down from the Paparoa Ranges.
-He finished his schooling at [in] about 1929, and that was the Great Depression.
+My father was a first day pupil at Greymouth Technical High School, and he joined the bank after spending the first year of his life after school fossicking for gold, mainly in Moonlight Creek which is just out of Blackball on the West Coast; runs down from the Paparoa Ranges.
+He finished his schooling in about 1929, and that was the Great Depression.
 My father and mother met when my mother was engaged to a [an] appropriate farming sort of boy.
+But my grandfather was the manager of the West Coast Miners’ Co-op which had a bit of money, and no doubt was a very attractive account to have; and probably might’ve arranged a job for my father in the Commercial Bank of Australia.
+And so that was a reasonably nomadic sort of life.

 From Motueka we went back to Christchurch for a short time and then to Greymouth, and my primary schooling was finished at Grey Main Primary School.
 My big thrill there was the fact that one of the Greymouth people won the Melbourne Cup with a horse called Delray, and all over the West Coast people drank out of the Melbourne Cup; and I did as one of the three or four hundred kids that drank out of it at the Grey Main School.

-Following Grey Main I went to Greymouth Technical High School, where I went into what was the professional class.
-The third form also had a ‘B’ stream, and then a class for metalworking and a class for carpentry … woodworking; and the ladies had a home science form and a secretarial type of form so there were about six third forms.
-I was in the First XV in my fifth form; I was a prefect in sixth form; and in the seventh form I was involved in just about everything that happened at the school.
+Following Grey Main I went to Greymouth Technical High School, where I went into what was the Professional class.
+The third Form also had a ‘B’ stream, and then a class for metalworking and a class for carpentry … woodworking; and the ladies had a Home Science form and a secretarial type of form, so there were about six third forms.
+I was in the First XV in my Fifth Form; I was a prefect in Sixth Form; and in the Seventh Form I was involved in just about everything that happened at the school.

 As a kid in Greymouth growing up we were a bit naughty, because when the whitebait was running my dad and I would go – he’d drop me off – on a very favoured place on the riverbank, where you had to tie a rope onto one of the posts on the railway line so you could climb down a cliff to get onto a rock to catch whitebait.
 And if the whitebait were running I would stay the whole day there, and if it was really good I’d get into trouble with my mother because I’d tie knots in my jersey and fill it with whitebait.